gastonstat/stat154/README.md

 + __Preamble for PCA__
 	- The duality of the data matrix: rows (individuals) and columns (variables)
 	- Common operations for individuals: the average individual, distance between individuals, multivariate dispersion, and inertia
-	- Common operations for variables: variables as vectors, length of a vector, vector and scalar projections, angle between vectors, variance, covariance, correlation
+	- Common operations for variables: variables as vectors, length of a vector, vector and scalar projections, angle between vectors, mean, variance, covariance, and correlation

 -----